 A person commits the offense of possession of marijuana by knowingly or intentionally possessing a "usable quantity" of marijuana.
 While not defined by statute, a usable quantity is generally enough to make a cigarette.
 Growing marijuana also falls under this crime.

 Penalties vary according to the amount possessed with increased penalties for offenses committed in drug-free zones, such as schools, playgrounds, and youth centers.
 The penalties are as follows:

-It is illegal to sell marijuana (or possess marijuana with the intent to do so) in Texas.
-Penalties vary according to the amount sold (or possessed with the intent to sell), with increased penalties for sales to a minor or within a drug-free zone (such as a school, playground, or youth center).
+Texas law makes it a crime for a person to knowingly or intentionally deliver marijuana (or possess marijuana with the intent to do so).
+Penalties vary according to the amount sold or possessed with the intent to sell, with increased penalties for sales to a minor or within a drug-free zone.

 If a felony-level offense occurred in a drug-free zone, the defendant faces one higher level of punishment.
 A person commits a second-degree felony if they knowingly deliver marijuana to a child (a person younger than 18).
 In such a case, however, an affirmative defense exists if the offender was under 21 years old and gifted one-fourth ounce or less of marijuana to the child.

 It is a crime to knowingly or intentionally use or possess with intent to use drug paraphernalia in Texas.
 Paraphernalia includes items used in growing, harvesting, processing, selling, storing, or using marijuana.

 Possession of drug paraphernalia constitutes a Class C misdemeanor, which carries a fine of up to $500 but no jail time.
 Selling paraphernalia is a Class A misdemeanor and subjects a defendant to up to one year in jail and a $4,000 fine.
 Selling paraphernalia becomes a state jail felony when the recipient is a minor.
 A guilty defendant faces 180 days to two years' imprisonment and a $10,000 fine.